arxlang/arxcpp/CONTRIBUTING.md

 $ pre-commit run --all-files
 ```

+Note: if you want to remove all the build folder before starting to build
+you can run `make build-dev CLEAN=1`.

 6. Commit your changes and push your branch to GitHub:
 ```bash
 $ git add .